 After much fighting Garcia and Johnson eventually reach Fleming's castle and climb to the top to battle him.
 Garcia finds Fleming eating a leg which is revealed to be Paula's.
 Fleming uses this to taunt Garcia and bait him into shooting him.
 After Garcia fires a shot, Fleming opens his cloak to reveal that Garcia has shot Paula.
 After they fight and Garcia has defeated Fleming all seems well.
 However, Paula begins to strangle Garcia.
 The camera switches to Garcia's point of view as Paula opens her mouth and closes in.
 After a quick fade to black Garcia wakes up in a room with a large amount of baby head doors and a 6 white winged Paula who screams at him for her suffering.
 Two of the wings become red and Garcia must find the correct door and attack those wings to get Paula to go with him.
 After accomplishing this, Garcia is following Paula as she flies down a long hallway engulfed in darkness.
 Garcia is able to pursue because Paula is creating light, but all of her wings have become red.
 When Garcia destroys all these wings Paula falls in a hole and Garcia jumps in after her.
 In the hole the two find themselves trapped as the darkness closes in.
 Paula has returned to normal and they profess their love each other as the protection and health bar drains.
 Before the final bits of the health bar are gone, the screen goes black.

-After the credits there is a small scene of Johnson wearing headphones and performing a (terrible) Shadows of the Damned themed rap.
+After the credits there is a small scene of Johnson wearing headphones and performing a Shadows of the Damned-themed rap.

 All guns can be alternate fired to perform a "Light Shot" in order to remove darkness from enemies or light goat heads and lamps.

-Boner - A basic revolver, the Boner is the most reliable form in Johnson's arsenal.
+A basic revolver, the Boner is the most reliable form in Johnson's arsenal.
 Red laser sight.
 Uses demon bones for ammunition.
-What did you think the name meant?

-Skullfest 9000 - A "shotgun" that fires skulls as a projectile attack instead of being hitscan.
-Primary fire can be held to allow you to fire up to four skulls at once.
+A "shotgun" that fires skulls as a projectile attack instead of being hitscan.
+Primary fire can be held to allow players to fire up to four skulls at once.

-Skullblaster - The ultimate shotgun, with a special attack: when all four skulls are loaded, if primary fire continues to be held the four skulls will combine into one large skull that will roll and bounce before exploding.
-This is used towards the end of the game in several annoying mandatory puzzle sequences.
+The ultimate shotgun, with a special attack: when all four skulls are loaded, if primary fire continues to be held the four skulls will combine into one large skull that will roll and bounce before exploding.
+This is used towards the end of the game during several mandatory puzzle sequences.